- Prior Authorization Requirements For Providers Prescribing Buprenorphine-Containing Products

 The standards and requirements for certification of a peer recovery specialists are developed and administered by a third-party, non-profit certification provider.

-An NP is required to have a three year transition to practice period before they are authorized to independently prescribe legend and Schedule III-V controlled substances.
-West Virginia does not allow NPs to prescribe Schedule II controlled substances.
+An NP is required to have a three-year transition to practice period before they are authorized to independently prescribe legend and Schedule III-V controlled substances.
+They may only prescribe Schedule II narcotics in a three-day supply.
 W. Va.
+Code §30-7-1; W. Va.
 Code §30-7-15b

 - Nurse Practitioner as a Primary Care Provider

 NPs are recognized in state policy as primary care providers.
 Primary care provider means a person who may be chosen or designated in lieu of a primary care physician, who will be responsible for coordinating the health care of the subscriber, including necessary referrals to other providers, and includes an advanced nurse practitioner.
 W. Va.
 Code §33-25A-2(19)